Microchip-MPLAB-Harmony/gfx_apps_pic32cm_le_ls/apps/readme.md

 # Example Applications

-The following applications are provided to demonstrate both basic and advanced Graphics capabilities of the PIC32CZ CA Family.
+The following applications are provided to demonstrate both basic and advanced Graphics capabilities of the PIC32CM LE LS Family.

 ## Legato Library Examples